Thursday, June 15, 2017

 Exodus 7:1 And Jehovah said to Moses, `See, I have made you ELOHIM to Pharaoh, and Aaron your brother is your prophet

 Does this mean that Moses is actually Jehovah, since Jehovah said that he made Moses ELOHIM to Pharaoh?
 Of course not!
 Yet such reasoning is often used of Jesus when he is a few times referred to by the Hebrew and Greek words that are often translated as “God”, such EL, ELOHIM and THEOS.
-In our study on Hebraic Usages*, we have demonstrated that the Bible often use these words in their more basic meaning of power, strength, might, rather than in exclusive manner that it is being used in Isaiah 37:16.
+In our study on Hebraic Usages*, we have demonstrated that the Bible often uses these words in their more basic meaning of power, strength, might, rather than in the exclusive manner that it is being used in Isaiah 37:16.
 Understanding this helps to realize that ELOHIM applied to Moses in Exodus 7:1 takes on a superior meaning of might.
-Thus Jehovah made Moses “mighty” to Pharaoh.
+Thus, we should understand that Jehovah made Moses “mighty” to Pharaoh, not that Jehovah made Moses Almighty God.
 And Jehovah gave Aaron to be Moses’ spokesperson.
 Likewise, with Jesus.
-Jesus will, in the Millennial Age, be called by the name “Pele-joez-el-gibbor-Abi-ad-sar-shalom”**.
+Jesus will, in the Millennial Age, be called by the name “Pele-joez-el-gibbor-Abi-ad-sar-shalom”.
 (Isaiah 9:6) Part of this name does contain the designation EL, and often rendered in conjunction with the word “gibbor”, by the term “Mighty God”.
-However, the usage of EL here is not regarding the exclusiveness of Jehovah’s godship, but rather of Jesus’ might and power that he will exercise in the age to come.
+However, if this phrase is thought to apply the Messiah, the usage of EL here should not be viewed as regarding the exclusiveness of Jehovah’s Godship, but rather of Jesus’ might and power that he will exercise in the age to come.
 And yet Isaiah 9:7 shows that it is Jehovah that will perform the carrying out of his promise concerning the Messiah; it is Jehovah, in other words, who gives to Jesus this designation, similar to the manner that Jehovah gave the designation ELOHIM to Pharaoh.

-Often in the scriptures we read of various servants of God who performed great acts on behalf of God.
+The fact is that often in the scriptures we read of various servants of God who performed great acts on behalf of God.
 Nevertheless, at the same time the scriptures may refer to these acts as being performed by Jehovah (Jehovah) himself.
-So, now let us look at another set of scriptures:
+For example:

 Exodus 12:51 – It happened the same day, that Jehovah brought the children of Israel out of the land of Egypt by their hosts.